profile image for Alex Adamson

 Dr. Alex Adamson is an Assistant Professor of Philosophy at Babson College.

 Dr. Adamson's areas of specialization are in social and political philosophy, Latin American and Caribbean decolonial philosophy, and queer and feminist philosophy.
-They have written on Rosa Luxemburg's and C.L.R.
-James's critiques of imperialism and political economy as well as the decolonial feminism of MarĂa Lugones and Sylvia Wynter.
 Their current research focuses on decolonial critiques of political economy, scholar-activism, and queer and trans philosophy.

 In their spare time, Dr. Adamson is a jazz aficionado and an upright bass player.